KULeuven-MICAS/zigzag/docs/source/hardware.rst

 The array has multiple dimensions, each with a size.
 The importance of these dimensions is explained in the introduction of the memory hierarchy.

 The operational array object has:

-- The operational unit from which the array is built.
+* **operational_unit**: The operational unit from which the array is built.
-- The dimensions of the array.
+* **dimensions**: The dimensions of the array.
 This should be defined as a dict, with the keys being the identifier of each dimension of the array (typically 'D1', 'D2, ...) and the values being the size of this dimension (i.e. the size of the array along that dimension).

 Memory Instance